usnistgov/oar-pdr-angular/oar-lps/libs/oarlps/src/lib/config/README.md

 application; this should be handled prior to starting the web (or node) server used to deliver the application.

-The extension class `ConfigService` ensures type-safety for the configuration data and provides default values for optional parameters.
+In this new implementation, `AppConfig` is an subclass of the common `ConfigurationService` class that ensures type-safety for the configuration data and provides default values for optional parameters.
+Most uses of `AppConfig` uses its `get()` function to retrieve configuration values while specifying a default.